The retail apprenticeship interview process: store visits and on-job evaluations

 - Former applicants report that the “Aldi experience” day involves a range of tasks including tidying shelves, listening to health and safety briefings, and answering maths questions.

-- McDonald’s Restaurants Ltd on-job evaluations include tasks in a restaurant – would-be trainee managers supervise a kitchen shift, for example.
+- McDonald’s Restaurants' on-job evaluations have previously included tasks in a restaurant – would-be trainee managers supervise a kitchen shift, for example.

 - Candidates applying for roles at Next have reported tasks such as assisting customers on the shop floor and working on tills during its store visit day.